 |VOLUME||It creates a directory mount point to access and store persistent data.|

 Dockerfile Instructions with Examples

 Now we should know all dockerfile instructions with examples one by one in details:

 Since the instructions are executed from top to bottom when constructing an image, a valid Dockerfile should start with ARG or FROM.
 This instruction is used to pull a base image from the Docker registry.

 ARG is the only instruction that can be included before the FROM instructions.
 The FROM instruction starts the build process by setting the base image, also known as the parent image, for subsequent instruction executions.

 Include this in your Dockerfile and run the build command in the directory in which the Dockerfile is present.

 $ docker build .

-We get, The image repository is ubuntu, and the tag 20.04 instructs the docker which version of ubuntu to pull.
+The image repository is ubuntu, and the tag 20.04 instructs the docker which version of ubuntu to pull.
 If no tag is specified, the most current version is downloaded by default.
 As you can see in the above build process, there is only one instruction that is “FROM ubuntu”.
 It pulls it from the docker remote repository if it is not present locally.
 If present locally, it uses it and stacks the other layers of instruction on top of it.

 The LABEL instruction gives image metadata in the form of a key-value pair stored as a string.
 If a key-value pair has several similar keys, the most recent pair will be overwritten, and all other pairs will be discarded.
 You can also provide details about the maintainer.